ConsensysHealth/iDAAS/hyperledger-modules/README.md

 or

-(2) use `git clone --recurse-submodules https://github.com/RedHat-Healthcare/iDAAS` when checking out the repository.
+(2) use `git clone --recursive https://github.com/RedHat-Healthcare/iDAAS` when checking out the repository.